adonisjs/v6-docs/content/docs/digging_deeper/logger.md

 ## Logging methods

-The Logger API is nearly identical to pino, except the AdonisJS logger is not an instance of an Event emitter (whereas pino is).
+The Logger API is nearly identical to Pino, except the AdonisJS logger is not an instance of an Event emitter (whereas Pino is).
 Apart from that, the logging methods have the same API as pino.

 ```ts
 import logger from '@adonisjs/core/services/logger'